Harsha-vardhan-katuri/BLE_Packet_Parser/README.md

 # BLE Packet Parser

-This program parses BLE (Bluetooth Low Energy) packets to extract accelerometer data and determines motion status (moving or stationary).
+To ingest accelerometer data from a real BLE Tag and detect whether the tag is moving or stationary

 ## Prerequisites